miaulez/miaulez.github.io/_posts/2022-01-03-thm-vulnversity-writeup.md

 ![](/assets/images/thm/vulnversity/12.png)

-And we get “Extension not allowed” , but what if it doesn’t check for other extensions other than .php?
+And we get “Extension not allowed” , but what if it doesn’t check for other extensions and just checks for .php?
 What if we try uploading a .phtml for example?
 Will that do the thing?

 ![](/assets/images/thm/vulnversity/13.png)